 2. Osomatsu-San (Banned in Japan)

 Osomatsu-San is banned in Japan due to copyright issues.
-The first episode of the series had parody of famous anime shows including Attack on Titan, Naruto, Sailor Moon, Dragon Ball Z and more.
-Thus, due to copyright the first episode of the show was removed from airing.
+The series' first episode had parodies of famous anime shows including Attack on Titan, Naruto, Sailor Moon, Dragon Ball Z, and more.
+Thus, due to copyright, the show's first episode was removed from airing.
 It is still not available on mainstream anime websites.
-You can find the DVD version of the show but even those do not have the first episode.
+You can find the DVD version of the show, but even those do not have the first episode.

 3. Excel Saga (Banned in Japan)

 Excel Saga is based on a popular manga of the same name.
 It is about a secret ideological organization whose purpose is world domination.
 The entire Excel Saga is available to watch except for its last episode, called “Going Too Far” – very fitting indeed.
 It is even banned in its home country, Japan.
 The reason why this episode got banned is that it's too long, violent, pornographic, and offensive.
 Fun fact: The Director of the show, Shinichi Watanabe, purposely got the last episode banned to make it daring and unforgettable.
 The last episode of Excel Saga is only available on DVD.

 Death note is one of the most famous anime shows ever and while it’s gruesome, bloody and horrific, it is easily available on mainstream platforms, including Netflix.
 However, there is still a country that did not appreciate the dark premise of this show.
 Death Note is banned in China due to its theme.
 The show is about death, justice, murder and violence so it is considered as a corrupting influence on kids.